Supercell: Europe

-Europe has its own hotspots for tornadoes and severe weather.
-Especially in the summer months damaging supercells occur frequently and parts of France, Germany and north Italy are experiencing a number of strong and violent tornadoes every decade.

 During the evening of August 3, 2008, a supercell formed over northern France.
 It spawned an F4 tornado in the Val de Sambre area, about 90 kilometers east of Lille, which impacted nearby cities such as Maubeuge and Hautmont.
 This same supercell later went on to generate other tornadoes in the Netherlands and Germany.

 In 2009, on the night of Monday May 25, a supercell formed over Belgium.
-It was described by Belgian meteorologist Frank Deboosere as "one of the worst storms in recent years" and caused much damage in Belgium - mainly in the provinces of East Flanders (around Ghent), Flemish Brabant (around Brussels) and Antwerp.
-The storm occurred between about 1:00am and 4:00am local time.
-An incredible 30,000 lightning flashes were recorded in 2 hours - including 10,000 cloud-to-ground strikes.
+It was described by Belgian meteorologist Frank Deboosere as "one of the worst storms in recent years" and caused much damage in Belgium – mainly in the provinces of East Flanders (around Ghent), Flemish Brabant (around Brussels) and Antwerp.
+The storm occurred between about 1:00 am and 4:00 am local time.
+30,000 lightning flashes were recorded in 2 hours, including 10,000 cloud-to-ground strikes.
 Hailstones up to 6 cm across were observed in some places and wind gusts over 90 km/h; in Melle near Ghent a gust of 101 km/h was reported.
 Trees were uprooted and blown onto several motorways.
 In Lillo (east of Antwerp) a loaded goods train was blown from the rail tracks.

 On May 24, 2010, an intense supercell left behind a trail of destruction spanning across three different states in eastern Germany.
 It produced multiple strong downbursts, damaging hail and at least four tornadoes, most notably an F3 wedge tornado which struck the town of Großenhain, killing one person.